-- CBG - We used the emerging cannabinoid CBG (cannabigerol) for its powerful anti-inflammatory properties and to address the pain and itchiness that may arise due from harsh chemicals or tight, heavy hairstyles.
+- CBG - We used the emerging cannabinoid cannabigerol for its anti-inflammatory properties, and to address the pain and itchiness that may arise due from harsh chemicals or tight, heavy hairstyles.

-- Peppermint Oil - That tingling feeling you get with peppermint is because it promotes circulation to the area it’s applied to.
+- Peppermint Oil - That tingling feeling you get with peppermint is because it promotes circulation.
 This increased blood flow can help promote hair growth during the anagen (or growing) phase.

-- Bay Leaf Oil - helps maintain a healthy pH balance for the scalp.
-It is also a strong anti-fungal, helping stop the spread of fungi and yeasts that can lead to many scalp conditions.
+- Bay Leaf Oil helps maintain a healthy pH balance for the scalp.
+It is also a strong anti-fungal; fungi and yeasts can lead to many scalp conditions.

-- Cedarwood Oil - Cedarwood has strong anti-fungal and anti-bacterial properties, which can treat different conditions that may contribute to dandruff or hair loss*.
+- Cedarwood Oil - Cedarwood has strong anti-fungal and anti-bacterial properties.

-- Geranium Oil -This adaptogen helps balances oil secretions around the hair follicles.
-So it aids oily scalps by helping them produce less oil, while helping drier scalps produce more oil.
+- Geranium Oil -This adaptogen helps balance oil secretions around the hair follicles.

-- Lemon Peel Oil - This essential oil reduces the amount of sebum on the scalp, as well as helping re-balance the production of oils.
-It is a powerful disinfectant, and helps detox the scalp from product buildup or flaky skin.
+- Lemon Peel Oil - This essential oil can reduce the amount of sebum on the scalp, as well as help re-balance the production of oils.
+It is a powerful disinfectant that can help detox the scalp from product buildup or flaky skin.

 According to one study, rosemary oil performed as well as minoxidil, a common hair growth treatment, but with less scalp itching as a side effect.

 - Baobab Seed Oil: This fruit contains more Vitamin C than any other superfood.
-We love it because Vitamin C helps promote collagen production (collagen being one of the key building blocks of a healthy skin barrier).
+We love it because Vitamin C helps promote collagen production (collagen being one of the key building blocks of firm, healthy skin).

-- Cannabidiol (CBD): CBD is a hero ingredient: an antioxidant, an adaptogen, and an anti-inflammatory.
-It also helps balance oil production, and studies indicate it has utility in treating many skin conditions.
+- Cannabidiol: Cannabidiol is a hero ingredient, and has been described by prominent dermatologists as having antioxidant and anti-inflammatory properties.
+It is rich in omega-3 and omega-6 fatty acids, which can improve overall skin appearance.
+It also helps balance oil production, and studies indicate it has utility in addressing many skin conditions.

 - Squalane: Our skin produces an oil called sebum that helps moisturize and protect the skin.
 Sebum is primarily comprised of squalane.
 Frigg's squalane is olive-derived.

 - Castor Seed Oil: Rich in oleic acid, the main fatty acid found in castor oil has impressive anti-inflammatory properties.
-Applying castor oil to the scalp may help moisturize dry, irritated skin and may help reduce flaking.
+Applying castor oil to the scalp can help hydrate dry, irritated skin and may help reduce flaking.